 - Listening and recording patients’ health concerns and reporting that information to nurses

 - Measuring patients’ vital signs, such as blood pressure and temperature

-Begin Your CNA Journey By Taking CNA Courses in CT
+Begin Your CNA Journey By Taking a Nurse Aide Course in CT

 Get started on your new CNA career path at Training Direct!
 The Nurse Aide program at Training Direct is designed to help prepare you with the skills and knowledge needed to pursue an entry-level position as a Nurse’s Aide!
-With day, evening and weekend classes offered, there is no better time to enroll in our Nurse Aide training program (schedule availability varies by campus).
+With day, evening and weekend classes offered, there are class schedules that allow you flexibility balancing your commitments outside of school (schedule availability varies by campus).

-There will be both on-site and clinical experience during your training, which can help equip you with the skills needed by a potential employer.
+There will be both classroom instruction and clinical experience during your training, which can help equip you with the skills needed by a potential employer.
 Learn how to provide patients with the care they need, the importance of safety and emergency procedures, and many more important tasks!

 Successful completion of our training program will also make you eligible to take the State of Connecticut Certified Nurse Aide Competency Evaluation.

 *Training Direct has determined that its Nurse Aide program curriculum is sufficient to fulfill educational requirements for certification in the State of Connecticut only.
 No educational determinations have been made for any other state, district or US territory in regards to certification requirements.